-With so many pumpkin spice cookies, oatmeal, chia seed pudding, and, of course, organic lattes to make, you’ll need this homemade pumpkin pie spice recipe by the ton.
+We are firmly ensconced in the season of pumpkin spice cookies, oatmeal, chia seed pudding, and, of course, organic lattes and paleo pumpkin pie.
+But instead of paying more for someone else to blend these spices for you, why not control the quantity and quality of your spice?
 With just a few pantry spices, a small jar, and literally, 30 seconds, this homemade pumpkin pie spice recipe is yours.

 Buying store-bought pumpkin pie spice blends is certainly an easy fix, but mixing your own with warming and seasonal spices takes your autumn to a whole new level.
 Trust us, once you make your own, you’ll never buy store-bought pumpkin pie spice again.

 Although pumpkin pie spice varies from jar to jar, most mixes contain cinnamon, ginger, nutmeg, cloves, and allspice.
 Mace and cardamom can also be added for a twist on the traditional blend.
 These ingredients all share common nutritious qualities.
 They all tend to be on the warming side, meaning they promote blood circulation, boost metabolic activity, and aid in digestion as well.

 Cinnamon.
 One of the most common warming spices, this sweet and aromatic spice is filled with antioxidants such as polyphenols.
 In fact, in a study that compared the antioxidant activity of 26 spices, cinnamon was the overwhelming winner, even outranking other superstar whole foods like garlic and oregano.

 Cinnamon is also thought to be anti-inflammatory, helps to lower the risk of heart disease, improves insulin sensitivity, and keeps blood sugar levels stabilized.